Instructions for Giving an "Incomplete" Grading Symbol

 - Incomplete grades are treated as failing grades for financial aid computation.

-- Incomplete grades, once turned into an “F”, generally result in a petition requesting a “W.”
+- Incomplete grades that turn into an "F", generally result in a petition requesting a "W."

 According to California Education Code, and College policy:

 Incomplete academic work for unforeseeable, emergency, and justifiable reasons at the end of the term may result in an "I" symbol being entered in the student's record.
 The condition for removal of the "I" shall be stated by the instructor in a written record.
 This record shall contain the conditions for removal of the "I" and the grade assigned in lieu of its removal.
 This record must be given to the student with a copy on file with the Admissions and Records Office until the "I" is made up or the time limit has passed.